Syosset/syosset/README.md

   * Run clockwork on lib/clock.rb

+For sign ins, please set the environment variables `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` to the credentials provided to you from Google APIs.

 The official site is deployed on an EC2 instance running Dokku.
 To deploy in the same manner, [install Dokku](https://github.com/dokku/dokku), then download and configure:

   *  [dokku-mongo](https://github.com/dokku/dokku-mongo)